Abhi-Bhat18/Ecom-api/README.md

 # Ecom-api
-This is an fake ecom api
+This is an api for ecom website